travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 #### Validate Your .travis.yml

-If you have Ruby 1.8.7+ and RubyGems installed, you can use [travis-lint](http://github.com/travis-ci/travis-lint) to validate your `.travis.yml` file.
+We recommend you to use [travis-lint](http://github.com/travis-ci/travis-lint) (command-line tool) or [.travis.yml validation Web app](http://lint.travis-ci.org) to validate your `.travis.yml` file.

+`travis-lint` requires Ruby 1.8.7+ and RubyGems installed.
 Get it with

     gem install travis-lint